 Less than 14 days before start of tour: | 100% of Tour Cost |

-Just a quick heads-up: before you arrive on the The 14-Day Iconic Scenes of Ireland Tour 2025, a UK ETA (electronic travel authorisation) will be required to visit Britain.
+Just a quick heads-up: before you arrive on the The 14-Day Iconic Scenes of Ireland Tour 2025, a UK ETA (electronic travel authorisation) will be required to visit the United Kingdom.

 The application process is simple.
 It takes about 5 minutes, via their app or their website, and costs £10 per person.
 And, don't worry, we'll send you a reminder about this closer to your arrival date.